jaromir-sukuba/nvm/readme.md

 > Provide DC Voltage measurement ranges ±100 µV or below and include ±1V and ±10VDC range.

-This one looks innocent, but having both 10V and 100uV input on the same jacks implies either switching input amplifiers, or inserting a voltage divider into the signal path, preferable through a relay.
+This one looks innocent, but having both 10V and 100uV input on the same jacks implies either switching input amplifiers, or inserting a voltage divider into the signal path, preferably through a relay.
 Some older nanovoltmeters (Keithley model 181) had two different inputs - one for higher ranges, another one with low TEMF connector for sensitive ranges.

 > Have at least two user-accessible input channels for signal to be measured.